denriquem/dreamCatcher/README.md

 ## Getting Started

 - Clone this repository with `git clone https://github.com/denriquem/dreamCatcher.git`
+- Install the backend dependencies with `npm install`
+- Change into the client folder with `cd cleint`
-- Install all the dependencies with `npm install`
+- Install the client dependencies with `npm install`

+## How to run the app

+Concurrently run the nodemon and client servers using `npm run dev`

 ## How to run tests